moq-wg/moq-transport/draft-ietf-moq-transport.md

 the Object {{priorities}}.

 * Object Forwarding Preference: An enumeration indicating how a publisher sends an object.
-The preferences are Track, Group, Object and Datagram.
+The preferences are Track, Peep, and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

+* Peep ID: The object is a member of the indicated peep ID ({{model-peep}}) within the group.
+This field is omitted if the Object Forwarding Preference is Track or Datagram.

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
 See {{object-status}} below.